 While sexual issues can be one of many symptoms of MS, it's worth noting that sexual issues are also common in the general population.
-If you are experiencing sexual issues, talk to your doctor.
+If you are experiencing sexual issues, talk to your healthcare provider.
 He or she can provide a medical assessment to determine whether the issues you are experiencing are a symptom of MS or have another underlying cause.
-Understanding the cause will help your doctor recommend a plan for treatment.
+Understanding the cause will help your healthcare provider recommend a plan for treatment.

 A variety of therapies treat sexual dysfunction.
-Men should speak with their doctors about the many options available.
+Men should speak with their healthcare provider about the many options available.
 Women can relieve vaginal dryness by using

 Working together to find other ways to give and receive pleasure allows many couples to have satisfying sexual relationships.
 Abnormal sensations and spasms can often be controlled through the use of medication.
 If bladder problems exist, techniques such as reducing fluids two hours before intercourse and emptying the bladder prior to sexual activity are helpful.